This article will teach you very actionable tips for eliminating common content marketing mistakes that are negatively effecting your SEO.

 When it comes to content marketing, SEO is, of course, vital.
 However, while you may be investing time, energy and money into making your content as optimized as possible, you may actually be wasting resources on content marketing mistakes.

-Below are eight common mistakes you might be making when producing and promoting content online:
+Below are eight of the most common mistakes you might be making when producing and promoting content online:

 You might be vigilant about making sure your chosen keywords are used enough in your content, and your chosen keywords may very well relate closely to your company or product, but they may not be the right keywords to drive paying customers to your site.